leobeosab/YeOldeBrancher/README.md

 ]
 ```

-Then just run the executable
+Then just run the executable:
 ```bash
 yeoldebrancher -branch-list=path/to/json/file
 ```